Korean Rose Jjimdak: Creamy Gochujang Braised Chicken

 Korean Rose Food

-In Korea, rose sauce—a mix of gochujang and cream—has been popular for quite some time.
+In Korea, rose sauce, a mix of gochujang and cream, has been popular for quite some time.
 And Koreans love to get creative with it, making all kinds of delicious dishes.
-While today’s Rose Jjimdak is a super trendy example, here are a few more Korean food that use this rich and creamy gochujang sauce.
+While todayโs Rose Jjimdak and rose pasta are trendy examples, here are a few more Korean food that use this rich and creamy gochujang sauce.

 Rose Tteokbokki